 KEYTRUDA can cause other clinically important immune-mediated adverse reactions.
+These immune-mediated reactions may involve any organ system.

 For suspected immune-mediated adverse reactions, ensure adequate evaluation to confirm etiology or exclude other causes.
 Based on the severity of the adverse reaction, withhold KEYTRUDA and administer corticosteroids.
 Upon improvement to Grade 1 or less, initiate corticosteroid taper and continue to taper over at least 1 month.
 Based on limited data from clinical studies in patients whose immune-related adverse reactions could not be controlled with corticosteroid use, administration of other systemic immunosuppressants can be considered.
 Resume KEYTRUDA when the immune-mediated adverse reaction remains at Grade 1 or less following corticosteroid taper.
-Permanently discontinue KEYTRUDA for any Grade 3 immune-mediated adverse reaction that recurs and for any life-threatening immune-mediated adverse reaction [see Dosage and Administration (2.7) and Adverse Reactions (6.1)].
+Permanently discontinue KEYTRUDA for any Grade 3 immune-mediated adverse reaction that recurs and for any life-threatening immune-mediated adverse reaction [see Dosage and Administration (2.8) and Adverse Reactions (6.1)].